planariangames/mettlecore/METTLE_Core_SRD_Guidance.md

 the Five W’s: Who, What, Where, When, and Why.

 - **Who** are the characters?
 International spies?
 An urban rescue unit?
 A mystery-solving knitting circle?
-Suggest <span class="smallcaps">Focus</span> Attributes to help them make characters who fit the idea.
+Suggest FOCUS Attributes to help them make characters who fit the idea.
 - **What** is the game about?
 Solve a mystery or crime case?
 Track down a spy?
 Deliver a precious package?
 Give them the starting plot.